Invasion of the Body Snatchers (1978 film): Home video

 Invasion of the Body Snatchers was released on VHS and DVD in the United States, Australia and many European countries.
-The film was released on Blu-ray Disc in the United States in 2010 by MGM Home Entertainment.
-Then released once more on Blu-ray in 2013 by Arrow Video in the United Kingdom, and Shout!
+The film was released on Blu-ray Disc in the United States in 2010 by MGM Home Entertainment, then released once more on Blu-ray in 2013 by Arrow Video in the United Kingdom, and Shout!
 Factory in the United States and Canada in 2016, using a new 2K scan of the interpositive in addition to new and legacy extras.
 The Shout! release has since been out of print.
-A Native 4K Ultra HD Blu-ray was released on November 23, 2021, through Kino Lorber who also released a remastered Blu-ray on February 1, 2022.
+An Ultra HD Blu-ray was released on November 23, 2021 through Kino Lorber, who also released a remastered Blu-ray on February 1, 2022, followed by Arrow Video in June 2024.

 Legacy

 The Chicago Film Critics Association named it the 59th-scariest film ever made.

-The 1992 Darkwing Duck episode "Twin Beaks" features mutant cabbages who try to replace all living being on Earth.
-The plot of the episode is inspired by the movie.

-The film was parodied in the 2012 SpongeBob SquarePants episode "Planet of the Jellyfish" featuring characters from Bikini Bottom being replaced by alien clones in their sleep.
-A brief scene involving SpongeBob’s pet snail Gary having his clone hybridized with a houseplant is a direct reference to the 1978 remake's dog hybrid.

-In 2018, Starkid Productions would later make a musical that is heavily based on this film named The Guy Who Didn't Like Musicals.